 In addition to transcription, changes in translational activity and proteolysis are also considered to be vital for protein homeostasis and therefore stress acclimation responses (Chang et al., 2000; Juntawong et al., 2014; Millar et al., 2019).
-De novo protein synthesis is dramatically impaired during severe hypoxia (Sachs et al., 1980), and the capacity to produce a newly synthesized set of proteins is essential for hypoxia acclimation (Ellis et al., 1999).
+De novo protein synthesis is dramatically impaired during severe hypoxia (Sachs et al., 1980) and the capacity to produce a new set of proteins is essential for hypoxia acclimation (Ellis et al., 1999).
 Providing mild hypoxia allows de novo protein synthesis and is considered crucial for successful acclimation to severe anoxia (Chang et al., 2000).
-We therefore profiled the proteome of the root tips after 4 h of pretreatment with ethylene or air, the timepoint at which most ethylene-mediated transcript-level differences were established and the plants would still display strong translation capacity (Figure 2B).
+We therefore profiled the proteome of the root tips after four hours of pre-treatment with ethylene or air, the timepoint at which most ethylene-mediated transcriptional differences were established and the plants would still display strong translation capacity (Figure 2B).

-With a cut-off of 2 or more detected peptides for protein recognition, we quantified 6,525 Arabidopsis proteins using isobaric multiplex tandem mass tag (TMT)-based quantitative mass spectrometry (MS) (Supplemental Data, Sheets 8-10).
+With a cut-off of 2 or more detected peptides for protein recognition, we quantified 6525 Arabidopsis proteins using isobaric multiplex tandem mass tag (TMTTM)-based quantitative mass spectrometry (MS) (Supplemental Data, Sheet 9).
 Ethylene enhanced the abundance of 435 proteins and decreased the abundance of 350 proteins (Figure 3A).
 A GO analysis revealed an enrichment of processes that to some extent mirrored those found in the transcriptome analysis (Figure 3B).
 This included an upregulation of water deprivation responses, protein folding and anaerobic metabolism, and a downregulation of DNA replication and translation.
 Additionally, we found an auxin signature, indicating alterations in the root developmental program.
 GO terms that were unique to the proteomics dataset were associated with the mitochondria, lipid metabolism, and multivesicular bodies.
-Interestingly, a direct comparison of transcript and protein responses revealed little association (Figure 3C).
-Many ethylene-regulated proteins did not change at the transcript level, with the important exceptions of PGB1, HYPOXIA RESPONSE UNKNOWN PROTEIN 36 (HUP36), AT1G21400 (THDP-binding superfamily protein), and Nitrate Reductase 1 (Figure 3, C-D).
-Among upregulated proteins there was only a mild but significant enrichment of genes with a corresponding regulation at the transcript level (odds ratio 95% CI = 1.8-3.2, P < 0.001), and this was even less pronounced for downregulated proteins (odds-ratio 95% CI = 1.1-2.0, P < 0.05).
+Interestingly, a direct comparison of transcript and protein responses revealed little correlation (Figure 3C).
+Many ethylene-regulated proteins did not change at the transcript level, with the important exceptions of PGB1, HUP36, AT1G21400 (THDP-binding superfamily protein), and Nitrate Reductase 1 (Figure 3C--D).
+Among up regulated proteins there was only a mild but significant enrichment of genes with a corresponding regulation at the transcript level (odds-ratio 95% CI = 1.8-3.2, P < 0.001), and this was even less pronounced for down-regulated proteins (odds-ratio 95% CI =1.1-2.0, P < 0.05).

-Protein levels can be modulated by changes in mRNA stability, translation, and proteolysis.
+Protein levels can be modulated by changes in translation and proteolysis.
 The most differentially ethylene-enriched protein detected was PGB1.
+Although PGB1 is transcriptionally induced by ethylene, the NO scavenging PGB1 protein influences protein abundance by limiting

-We have previously demonstrated that ethylene-enhanced PGB1 levels promote ERFVII protein abundance by limiting NO-dependent proteolysis of these Met1Cys2(MC)-initiating ERFVII proteins through the PRT6 N-degron pathway (Gibbs et al., 2014, 2018; Hartman et al., 2019).
-In the current dataset, 29 other MC-initiating proteins were detected, but none were enriched in response to ethylene (Supplemental Table S1; Supplemental Data, Sheet 11).
-However, ethylene treatment reduced the abundance of three MC-proteins with unknown biological function (AT5G12850, AT2G10450, and AT2G26470; Supplemental Table S1).
-A comparison with previously reported proteins upregulated in both the PRT6 N-degron loss-of-function mutants prt6 and ate1ate2 showed that at least three proteins (PGB1, HUP54, and AT5G63550) were also induced by ethylene (Supplemental Table S2; Zhang et al., 2015).
+NO-dependent proteolysis of Met1Cys2(MC)-initiating ERFVII proteins through the PRT6 N-degron pathway (Gibbs et al., 2014; Gibbs et al., 2018; Hartman et al., 2019).
+In the current dataset, 29 other MC-initiating proteins were detected, but none were enriched in response to ethylene (Supplemental Table S1).
+However, ethylene treatment reduced the abundance of three MC-proteins with unknown biological function (AT5G12850, AT2G10450 and AT2G26470; Supplemental Table S1).
+A comparison with previously reported proteins up-regulated in both the PRT6 N-degron loss-of-function mutants prt6 and ate1ate2 showed that at least 3 proteins (PGB1, HUP54 and AT5G63550) were also induced by ethylene (Supplemental Table S2, (Zhang et al., 2015)).
 In general, the proteome profiling results suggest that ethylene regulates protein abundance partially through transcription, but also through yet unidentified changes in translation and proteolysis.